helium/HIP/HIP-xxx-Pause-SP-Hex-Boosting-Rewards.md

 ## Summary

-This HIP aims to repeal and remove Hex Boosting that was passed in HIP-84.
+This HIP aims to pause and remove Hex Boosting that was passed in HIP-84 until a rework can be completed in a future HIP.

 ## Prior Related HIPs